-Legal/Code Litigation FY23 FY24 FY25
+Logal/Code Litigation FY24 FY25 FY26

-Actual Adopted Recommended
+Legal/Code Litigation Actual Adopted Recommended

-Budget 794,217 580,350 620,422
+Budget 808,327 580,350 568,855

-FTEs 6.2 6.5 6.5
+FTEs 6.5 6.5 5.5

-FY23 FY24 FY25
+FY24 FY25 FY26

 Performance Metrics Actual YTD Goal

-To file all emergency code enforcement cases within th ree (3) business days and prioriti ze non emergency
+To file all emergency code enforcement cases with in three (3) busi iness days and prioritize non

-code enforcement cases within f orty-five (45) day s of receipt.
+emergency code enforcement cases wit thin forty-five (4 5) days of recei pt.

-Number of cases filed 115 109 150
+Number of cases filed 109 195 225

-Number of receivers appointed 5 8 15
+Number of receivers appointed 8 10 9

-Percentage of emergency Code/Legal cases filed in 3 business days 95% 97% 98%
+Percentage of emergency Code/Legal cases filed in 3 business days 97% 95% 100%

-Percentage of Non-Emergency Code/Legal cases Prioritized and Filed within 45 days 75% 90% 98%
+Percentage of Non-Emergency Code/Legal cases Prioritized and Filed within 45 days 90% 100% 100%

-- ♦ In FY24 the Code Enforcement Legal Division continued to bring hundreds of civil actions in the Western Division Housing Court, enforcing the State Sanitary, Building, Electric, Plumbing and Fire Codes as well as City zoning and quality of life ordinances.
-The City continues to work cooperatively with the Western Division Housing Court with regards to case management. - More than 90 Code Enforcement claims have been filed in court by the Law Department; with an additional 24 ticket appeals. - ♦ As some of the COVID-19 restrictions are lifted, the Department is on track to file approximately 150 cases this year. - Continues to utilize contempt hearings when necessary to obtain compliance. - Have addressed all emergency issues in a timely manner.
+- In FY25 the Code Enforcement Legal Division continued to bring hundreds of civil actions in the Western Division Housing Court, enforcing the State Sanitary, Building, Electric, Plumbing and Fire Codes as well as City zoning and quality of life ordinances.
+The City continues to work cooperatively with the Western Division Housing Court with regards to case management. - The division has several attorneys assigned and working code enforcement issues, along with administrative support staff. - The Department is on track to file approximately 200 cases this year. - After multiple court appearances the Code Division was able to successfully intervene with a landlord who had multiple violent crimes occurring in and around their properties; The landlord has now sold their entire Springfield portfolio and the properties are being brought into full code compliance. - ◆ Code Enforcement continues to successfully utilize contempt hearings when necessary to obtain compliance. - Have addressed all emergency issues in a timely manner.